JasselD/JasselNotes/COMP607/Cloud computing.md

 		- Organisations can use the public cloud for non-sensitive workloads while keeping critical workloads on a private cloud
 		- Offers flexibility and the ability to scale as needeed
 	- Community cloud:
-		- Cloud infrastructure is shared by several organisation
+		- Cloud infrastructure is shared by several organisations with a common goal or regulatory requirements
+		- It can be managed by one or more of the participating organisations or a third party